arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Lab 13
+In this lab we will create another chain and learn how to use the same feature pack for multiple sites within an organization.

 Now that you are a master of content sources, chains, and features, we're going to add a new chain to display features in a more interesting way.